Here are (more or less) the steps I took to learn conversational Spanish.

 Step 6: Spanish films with Spanish subtitles

-Although it’s tempting to watch Spanish films with English subtitles and call it learning, it’s not going to do shit for you.
+Although it’s tempting to watch Spanish films with English subtitles and call it learning, it’s not going to do much for you.
 The only way films will help you become more proficient in Spanish is if you already have a strong foundation, use Spanish subtitles with a pen and paper close by to jot down what you don’t understand (this is important), and if you watch the same films over and over again.
 That’s why I don’t condone using films as a learning resource until this step.
 I suggest watching a film you like a few times with English subs so you know what they’re saying, a few times with Spanish subs so you know the translations, and finally a few times in Spanish without subs to help you internalize it and get a good feel for the beat of the language.
 Make sure it’s a movie you can stand watching ten times over.

 There are also some Great Telenovelas From Latin America.
 These are ideal for learning Spanish because the episodes are chock-full of dialogue, and there is a wide selection on Netflix with both English and Spanish subtitles.